-This database was created and is curated by Barbara Flueckiger, professor at the Institute of Cinema Studies, University of Zurich.
+This database was created and is curated by Barbara Flueckiger, professor at the Department of Film Studies, University of Zurich.
 Please see more information about the project here.
 Support the further development of Timeline of Historical Film Colors via Stripe.

 Timeline of Historical Film Colors by Barbara Flueckiger is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.